By Martin Edwards

-If you’re using a phone, tablet or computer connected via Wi-Fi, it needs to be close enough to
+If you’re using a computer, tablet or phone connected via Wi‑Fi, it needs to be close enough to

 the router to work well.
-Thick walls and metal obstacles can greatly reduce how far is ‘close
+Thick walls and metal obstacles can greatly reduce how far that is.

-Often the signal from the router alone is not enough to cover a house.
-In this case you can add
+Sometimes the signal from the router alone is not enough to cover a larger house.
+In this case

-products marketed as ‘range extenders’ — ask me about the difference and for buying advice.
+extenders — please ask me for buying advice.

 Many people confuse a slow computer with slow broadband.
 The time it takes your computer to